 Fujifilm X-T2 - It is my second camera at Fujifilm brand.
 It is very intuitive to control and set setting like ISO, shutter speeds and focus point.
 Also, its reliability is good.
 It was fallen down accidentally on Hehuan hiking trip.
 After the trip, I sent it to Fujifilm which checked my camera, and they said: All of the things are fine :)

-Fujifilm EF-X500 - It is my first professional flash, and I always use it when I take portrait photos.
+Fujifilm EF-X500 - It is my first professional flash, and I always use it when taking portrait photos.
 Easily use, and it provides FP flash mode, so I do not worry about shutter speed.

 XF 50-140mmF2.8 R LM OIS WR - A perfect lens for portrait, event even landscape.
 Very high optical quality and provides waterproof and O.I.S., so I can take a pretty sharp photo although in low light and rain conditions.

 XF2X TC WR - I bought recently.
 I will describe after using in my project.

 Canon P - It released in 1959.
 I sometimes bring it and take photos which the topic is about portrait and street snap.
 But it's a bit heavy...

 Canon 50mmF1.4 LTM (L39) - It produces around 1957(so old!), and I buy from eBay.
 The lens surface and optical glass condition kept very well.
 It is not expensive, and the photos have some unique bokeh take by it.
 I always use it combine with rangefinder camera - Canon P.